Relativistic Fluids and the Physics of Gravitational Collapse: INTRODUCTION

-\begin{itemize} \item Why is the study of gravitational collapse important for General Relativity? \item Why is the gravitational collapse a highly dissipative process. \item Is there any life between quasi--equilibrium and non--equilibrium? \item What happens if we relax the Pascal principle? (and why?) \item How does the electric charge and dissipation affects the evolution of massive stars? \end{itemize}
+\begin{itemize} \item Why is the gravitational collapse a highly dissipative process? \item Is there life between quasi--equilibrium and non--equilibrium? \item What happens if we relax the Pascal principle? (and why?) \item How do electric charge and dissipation affect the evolution of massive stars? \end{itemize}

-\section{Why is the gravitational collapse a highly dissipative process?}
+\section{WHY IS THE GRAVITATIONAL COLLAPSE A HIGHLY DISSIPATIVE PROCESS?}